judasgutenberg/WebClipboard/readme.txt

 To see this in action (and create your own clipboard hosted on my server until I stop paying the bills), go here:

 http://randomsprocket.com/cb/index.php

+If you do this, keep in mind that I can read your clipboard's contents, though your password is encrypted beyond my ability to recover it.